Lead Photo provided via PR team

-I had the opportunity to chat with Dustin about his new single, his journey so far and what’s next.
+I had the opportunity to chat with Jessica about her new single, her journey so far and what’s next.

-Kat: What do you hope fans connect with from the new single?
+Kat: What do you hope fans take from the new track?

 Jessica: I hope my fans can see my growth in myself as an artist.
 “Legends” is a project where I really stayed true to myself and brought in lots of inspiration from the 70’s – guitar reminiscent of The Eagles, vintage visuals and raw vocals.
 As well, I hope this song brings a little bad ass attitude to all my fans.
 I like to say we’re starting our legend era, where we strive to find our best selves and once again live like we are “Legends of the Summer”.